samsquire/mazzle/docs/index.md

 devops-pipeline is a command line tool to coordinate large complicated environments that are built from multiple devops tools. devops-pipeline is kind of a task runner and its web GUI is modelled to appear like a continuous integration server.

+## infrastructure as code and pipelines as code

+Write self-descriptive pipelines in dot syntax renderable by graphviz and executable by this tool. devops-pipeline uses [Graphviz dot file syntax](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) for its configuration.
+In devops-pipeline, you **specify the order of pipeline execution and flow of data between components**.

 # parallel build execution

 `devops-pipeline` knows what parts of your environment infrastructure can run together concurrently and in parallel due to its configuration being a graph file.